PrimoUomo89/event-assist-overview/README.md

 `domains/` contains zero `import` statements referencing `packages/` or `apps/`.
 Domain services depend only on port interfaces (TypeScript abstractions), which infrastructure implementations satisfy.
+The goal was a clear set of core shared contracts, enforced through pnpm build.
 The benefit is testability and portability: swapping Postgres for another store requires only a new `Pg*Repo`-shaped class.
 The cost is more indirection and more boilerplate at the DI boundary.